 The Cellini salt cellar

-The Kunstkammer bursts with amazing items and sits proudly in my top 10 places to visit.
-But the Saliera towers over everything.
-Ostensibly, it’s a piece of tableware to hold salt and pepper.
+Myriads of astonishing items fill the Kunstkammer, but the Saliera towers over everything else in the diverse collection.
+Ostensibly, what you have is a piece of tableware to hold salt and pepper.
 And two receptacles (a ship and temple) do indeed serve that purpose.

 But it’s so much more than that.

 (Salt cellar (Saliera) Benvenuto Cellini 1540-1543, Paris, gold, enamel, ebony, ivory 26.3 cm x 28.5 cm x 21.5 cm © Kunsthistorisches Museum Wien)

 Taking a pinch of salt or pepper from the Saliera represents an act of submission, an acknowledgement that you are mere dirt on the shoe of the owner’s prestige and power.

 It’s hard to maintain a sense of superiority when the value of your host’s salt cellar probably exceeds your entire net worth.